amalabidi/ProjetWeb/README.md

--clone this project
+*clone this project

--run the command "composer install"
+*run the command "composer install"